EcoDyn/rsacc/README.md

 External confusion matrices can also be used, as long as they are an object of the `matrix` class and have named rows and columns.

-Once you have a confusion matrix, there are two accuracy functions:`kia` calculates Overall Accuracy, Kappa Index of Agreement, and per-class Omission and Comission errors, and `pontius()` calculates Allocation and Quantity disagrement according to Pontius & Millones (2011).
+Once you have a confusion matrix, there are two accuracy functions:`kia` calculates Overall Accuracy, Kappa Index of Agreement, and per-class Omission and Comission errors, and `pontius()` calculates Quantity, Allocation, Exchange and Shift disagrements according to Pontius & Millones (2011) and Pontius & Santacruz (2014).

 ```R
 > kia(cmat)